vuejs/docs/src/api/options-lifecycle-hooks.md

 - **Details:**

-  Called when a kept-alive component is activated.
+  Called when a keep-alive component is activated.

   **This hook is not called during server-side rendering.**